DBWALLER/Data_Engineering_Projects/01_Crime_Rates_SP-Br/Readme.md

 -  ds_SPcities_coordinates.csv

 -------------------------------------------------------------------------------
-### Project 1.
-Crime rates in São Paulo state, Brazil
+### About Project 1: Crime rates in São Paulo state, Brazil

 The aim is to obtain crime data in São Paulo state , Brazil.